-You can purchase floss bands online through Amazon (Rogue Fitness creates popular floss resistance bands).
+You can purchase floss bands online through Amazon (Rogue Fitness or WOD Nation create popular floss resistance bands).
 However, when you first apply floss bands, I highly recommend working with a trained chiropractor, physiotherapist, or other healthcare provider to ensure they're applied correctly.

 When applying a voodoo band, you'll want to wrap the muscle group or joint that's causing you discomfort.
 The band will stretch to roughly 50% of it's length.
 It should be tight and uncomfortable, but should not cause any pain.